 Rochester College cultivates academic excellence, principled character, servant leadership, and global awareness through a rigorous educational experience that integrates liberal arts and professional studies within an inclusive Christian heritage.

-Dr. Brian Stogner, Provost
+Dr. Brian Stogner, President

 Stogner is a member of the American Psychological Association, American Psychosomatic Society and Christian Association for Psychological Studies.
 Key recognitions include earning the American Psychosomatic Society Scholar Award, Rochester College Faculty Member of the Year and being included as an Oxford Round Table Discussant.